thosoo/adxl345usb/readme.md

 ## Firmware Configuration

-The firmware running on the RP2040 should be the `adxl345usb` firmware provided in this project.
+The firmware running on the RP2040 should be the `adxl345usb` firmware provided in this project. toThe firmware can be either compiled using VS Code and platformio or downloaded from the GitHub action tab.
 It outputs CSV-formatted accelerometer data directly over USB (same format as `adxl345spi`).

 ## Troubleshooting